Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Geelong's median income is $54,980 and average income is $77,993.
-This compares to Rest of Vic.'s median income of $50,954 and average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Geelong are approximately $59,516 (median) and $84,427 (average) as of September 2025.
-Census data indicates personal income ranks at the 61st percentile ($865 weekly), while household income sits at the 45th percentile.
-Income analysis reveals 30.8% of Geelong's population falls within the $1,500 - 2,999 income range, mirroring the surrounding region where 30.3% occupy this bracket.
-Housing affordability pressures are severe, with only 84.3% of income remaining after housing costs, ranking at the 46th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Geelong is $54,980 and average income is $77,993.
+This contrasts with Regional Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, estimated median income in Geelong as of September 2025 is approximately $59,516 and estimated average income is $84,427.
+Census data indicates personal income ranks at the 61st percentile with weekly earnings of $865, while household income sits at the 45th percentile.
+Income analysis reveals that 30.8% of Geelong's population (1,786 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 30.3% occupy this bracket.
+Housing affordability pressures are severe with only 84.3% of income remaining after housing costs, ranking at the 46th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income